IBM/EEL-agentic-ai-bootcamp/docs/index.md

 In this Agentic AI Bootcamp, you will build and deploy Agentic AI application prototypes for enterprise use cases.

+## AGENDA

-You will learn about:
+**You will learn about:**

-🚀 IBM Agents & Landscape

-🚀 AI Agents Overview and Market landscape
+🚀 AI Agents and evolving market landscape

 🚀 IBM's Vision for Agentic AI

-🚀 IBM's Agentic Options
+🚀 IBM's Agenitc AI Solutions and Offerings

+🚀 You'll leverage IBM watsonx and open source tools for low-code fast prototyping of Agentic AI workflows.

+🚀 You'll learn how to deploy an Agentic AI application and the trust considerations needed to go to production.